orbeon/orbeon-forms-doc/xforms/xbl/example-map.md

 <property as="xs:string" name="oxf.fb.toolbox.group.custom.uri.*.*" value="oxf:/xbl/acme/map/map.xbl"/>
 ```

+## Usage

+The map component show an address, but doesn't by itself allow users to enter an address.
+So, in Form Builder, you'll want to first create a text field for users to enter an address.
+Say you name this field `address`.
+Then add a map control, which you'll find after scrolling to the bottom of the left sidebar.

+1.

 ## What it does

 This component renders a Google Maps widget in your form.
 It is bound to an address, locates the address using the Google Maps geolocation API, and shows a marker at that location on a map.